altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/modular/drive-on-chip/doc-funct-safety.md

 This design demonstrates how to achieve IEC 61508 SIL 2 and ISO 13849 Cat 3 PLd safety certification using Agilex™ 5 SoC devices.
-The design is based on the TÜV Rheinland approved Intel® Cyclone V SoC FPGA Cat 3 PLd and SIL 2 safety concept.
+The design is based on the TÜV Rheinland approved Altera® Cyclone V SoC FPGA Cat 3 PLd and SIL 2 safety concept.

 Altera® does not intend you to certify the design.
 Therefore, Altera® only applies the safety design process described in IEC 61508 only where relevant.
 The design